 If you want to be serious with any martial art, there is no training with a hanging bag.
 It is the best equipment to boost your punching power, develop your offensive and defensive techniques.
 Also, it is suitable for cardio workouts.

-While swinging seems to be a problem for a beginner, it is one of the main reasons why this type of bag is so practical.
+While swinging seems to be a problem for a beginner, it is one of the main reasons why this type is so practical.
 Just think about it.
 If you fight with an opponent, does he stay at the same place?
 Of course, not.

 When the bag swings, you have to coordinate your body to throw a punch (range), and that develops your offensive skills.